coreboot/coreboot/Documentation/tutorial/part3.md

 coreboot unit test infrastructure supports overriding of functions at link time.
-This is as simple as adding a `name_of_function` to be mocked into <test_name>-mocks variable in Makefile.inc.
+This is as simple as adding a `name_of_function` to be mocked into <test_name>-mocks variable in Makefile.mk.
 The result is that the test's implementation of that function is called instead of coreboot's.